 The emergency response component of the civil society program aims to train partner organizations to be better prepared to respond to emergencies in their communities.
 When emergencies occur, members can provide critical support to the first responder, provide immediate assistance and organize volunteers at the disaster site.

-WATAN aims to provide the necessary knowledge and skills to help build disaster preparedness and provide basic emergency skills by preparing neighbourhoods and community-based organizations to reduce the impact of the disaster and help save lives.
+WATAN aims to provide the necessary knowledge and skills to help build disaster preparedness and provide basic emergency skills by preparing neighborhood and community-based organizations to reduce the impact of disasters and help save lives.

 The program works to institutionalize civil society organizations and enable them to make use of the resources available to build a sustainable impact by providing programs that contribute to the upgrading of administrative and technical capacities as well as the development of humanitarian actors in humanitarian and relief fields.
 The program also helps organizations to develop their organizational structure, strategies and management and supports the decision-making process through direct training or by means of conveying different experiences through

 4. Capacity building.